-This section describes how to use the Arm Fixed Virtual Platforms (FVPs).
+This section gives an overview on how to use the Arm Fixed Virtual Platforms (FVPs) in AVH context.

-The FVP simulation models in AVH context correspond to the Arm Fast Models Fixed Virtual Platforms with extensions for Virtual Interfaces.
-The table below shows the available models:
+The FVP simulation models in AVH correspond to a subset of Arm Fast Models Fixed Virtual Platforms with extensions for Virtual Interfaces.
+They can be accessed in cloud-native and desktop environments as explained in Infrastructure chapter.
+The table below lists the available models:

 Additionally following FVP models are provided without support of Virtual Peripherals: